History

 The Livery

-The first recorded efforts to obtain the grant of a Livery took place in 1775, but it was not until 1825 that this was achieved, with a limit of thirty members.
-During the twentieth century there had been a steady increase in numbers to the permitted five hundred.
+The first recorded efforts to obtain the grant of a Livery took place in 1775, but it was not until 1825 that this was achieved, with a limit of 30 members.
+During the 20th century there had been a steady increase in numbers to the permitted 500.
+The Basketmakers' Livery currently stands in the region of 300.